Ana1Pau/E-foodie/README.md

  ```

 ```
-3. Open files, test your in your favorite web browser
+3. Open files, test them in your favorite web browser
 ```